robfairh/arfc.github.io/manual/guides/katy/recreq.md

 I'm going to need some information.
-Most importantly, if I don't see you on a daily basis, please remind me how we know one another.
+Most importantly, if I don't see you on a daily basis, please remind me how we know one another and when we met (what year).

 Please also provide:

-- your up-to-date CV or resume,
+- Your up-to-date CV or resume,
+- including your GPA and student status.
-- a list of where the letters will go,
+- A list of where the letters will go,
 - ideally with links to descriptions of those positions,
 - and the due dates for the references.
 - Will they call me, ask for a letter via email, or send a form?